Trafexofive/gemini-web-wrapper-overhaul/README.md

 ## Limitations

 * Relies on the unofficial `gemini-webapi` and browser cookie authentication.
-* Currently requires the `prompts.py` file to be present at the project root for defining mode behaviors.
+* Currently, requires the `prompts.py` file to be present at the project root for defining mode behaviors.
 * Error handling and stability, particularly regarding `gemini-webapi` interactions, might require further testing and refinement.
 * You need to manually create/change the chats through the provided frontend.